 \section{Controller Interfaces}

-There are many scenarios where higher-level applications need to see KV cache locations and operate on that.
-For example, query routing can benefit from knowing where the largest number of prefix cache hit tokens is at.
-To support such use cases, \name exposes APIs, as shown in Table~\ref{tab:controller}, for querying and manipulating KV cache, such as locating cached entries or migrating them across instances.
+\name operates as a distributed caching system built around a centralized KV cache controller responsible for global metadata management, cache manipulation, and request routing.
+To support these functionalities, \name provides two categories of APIs: (1) external APIs, which are directly accessible to users or system operators, and (2) internal APIs, which are used by individual \name instances.

-The KV cache controller in \name consists of two components: a centralized manager and per-instance workers.
-Incoming controller queries are handled by the centralized manager, which dispatches the appropriate operations to workers running within each \name instance.
-The remainder of this section illustrates how to use the controller interfaces through several example applications.
+Mechanically, the KV cache controller consists of two layers: a centralized controller manager and per-instance workers.
+The controller manager runs as a standalone process and serves as a global coordination point, while per-instance workers collocate with each peer \name instance and handle local operations or issue global requests to the manager.
+External API calls are handled by the centralized manager, which, if necessary, dispatches the appropriate operations to each worker.
+Per-instance workers can also proactively interact with the centrailzed manager via internal APIs for metadata update or lookup.

+The KV cache controller underpins a series of advanced optimizations, including cross-node KV cache sharing, cache-aware request routing, and dynamic KV cache migration.
+The remainder of this section demonstrates how these optimizations could leverage the controller interfaces through concrete examples.